metosin/ring-swagger/README.md

 - Supports both 1.2 and 2.0 Swagger Specs
 - For web developers
-  - Extendable Schema->JSON Mappings with out-of-the-box support for most common types
+  - Extendable Schema-&gt;JSON Mappings with out-of-the-box support for most common types
   - Utilities for input & output Schema validation & coercion
 - For web library developers:
   - A Schema-based contract for collecting route documentation from the web apps
-  - Extendable Schema->JSON Schema conversion with out-of-the-box support for most Schema predicates
+  - Extendable Schema-&gt;JSON Schema conversion with out-of-the-box support for most Schema predicates
   - Common middleware for handling Schemas and Validation Errors.
   - Ring-handlers for exposing the swaggers artifacts
     - [swagger.json](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#specification) for 2.0.